Punicious Punography

 A fool and his money are easily parted; that’s why so many clowns fall for email scams.

-Computers made from the outer layers of a tree are all bark and no byte.
+Eco friendly computers can be constructed from the outer layers of tree trunks, but they turn out to be all bark and no byte.

 Chocolate’s a good thing isn’t it?
 So how come you can have too much of a good thing?